UNECE/Wiesbaden-ArchPatterns-Demo/README.md

 # Components

-A RabbitMQ broker, the dump pipes
+A RabbitMQ broker, providing a communication for the services.

-A Python UI/rest, the triangles services
+A collection service, providing the questionnnaire.

-A Java service, consuming triangles and producing squares
+A process service, that implements the validation logic.

-A Javascript service, a CSPA service we want to integrate
+An analyse service, aggregating data and pushing it to the disseminate service.

-All of them are Docker containers
+The disseminate service is displaying the final product.
+It exists in two version.

 # Demo central